 - Damage to the bones (ossicles) of the middle ear due to injury

-This due to damage to the hair cells in the inner ear and/or to the pathway for sound impulses from the hair cells to the auditory nerve and the brain.
+A Sensorineural Hearing Loss occurs when there is damage to the hair cells in the inner ear and/or damage to the pathway where sound impulses are carried from the hair cells to the auditory nerve and the brain.

 Possible causes include: